Chicago Food Swap at The Chopping Block

 Who can participate?

 All the participants are individuals trading goods that they made or grew themselves.
 You do not have to be a gourmet cook to come!
-As long as you can one one item worth swapping, you are welcome to join us.
+As long as you can make one item worth swapping, you are welcome to join us.
 Some examples of popular food swap items include jams, pickles, salsa or relishes, baked goods, granola, spice mixes, drink mixes or syrups, and homegrown vegetables or herbs.
 It is free to participate but you must pre-register.
 Feel free to bring samples for tasting.

 How does it work?